vinta/awesome-python/README.md

 *Tools for managing, compressing and minifying website assets.*

 * [django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
+* [jinja-assets-compressor](https://github.com/jaysonsantos/jinja-assets-compressor) - A Jinja extension (compatible with Flask and other frameworks) to compile and/or compress your assets.
 * [webassets](http://webassets.readthedocs.org/en/latest/) - Bundles, optimizes, and manages unique cache-busting URLs for static resources.
 * [fanstatic](http://www.fanstatic.org/en/latest/) - Packages, optimizes, and serves static file dependencies as Python packages.
 * [fileconveyor](http://fileconveyor.org/) - Monitors changes, processes, and transports assets to CDNs and file storage systems.